Baby (2023 film): Plot

 Seetha becomes envious of Vaishnavi as she believes that Vaishnavi is from the lower class and does not deserve Viraj's attention.
 At Viraj's birthday party, Vaishnavi becomes conflicted when Anand leaves several voicemails apologising to her and Viraj professes his love for her.
 In an inebriated state and angry at Anand, she texts Anand that she loves him before kissing Viraj, which is captured on the premises' CCTV.
 She realises her mistake, but Viraj continues to pursue her and asks her to marry him.
 When she angrily rejects him, he threatens to reveal their kissing video.
 Using these situations to her advantage, Seetha manipulates Vaishnavi and Viraj against each other.
-In an attempt to get rid of Viraj, Vaishnavi has a one night stand with him.
+In an attempt to get rid of Viraj, Vaishnavi has a one-night stand with him.
 Later, she drinks to forget her infidelity and confesses the same to Seetha, which is secretly recorded by Anand's friend, Harsha.
 Seetha shares the kissing video as well with Harsha, who in turn, shares Vaishnavi's confession and the recording of Vaishnavi and Viraj kissing with Anand.

 Anand discovers everything that has been going on between Vaishnavi and Viraj and in a fit of rage tries to murder Vaishnavi in her sleep but fails and breaks down in tears.
 Meanwhile, Seetha informs Viraj that Vaishnavi has had a boyfriend since tenth grade.
 When confronted publicly by both men, a guilt-ridden Vaishnavi attempts suicide.
 Anand and Viraj are both arrested, but are released on bail.
 Vaishnavi is hospitalised and recovers.
 Anand realises the harsh way he treated his mother and decides to apologise to her, but she passes away that night, causing him to slip into depression.
-On her father's advice, Vaishnavi finds an emotionally disturbed Anand drinking at a train station.
+On her father's advice, Vaishnavi finds an emotionally disturbed Anand sleeping at a bridge near a train station.
 She tries to apologise to him but Anand is unable to forgive her and begs Vaishnavi to leave him alone.
 Heartbroken, she obliges for his sake.